openstack/bifrost/README.rst

 to consume the entire disk, which may, or may not be desirable depending upon operational needs.
 This is dependent upon what base OS image you utilize, and if the support is included in that image or not.
-At present, the standard ubuntu cloud image includes cloud-init which will grow the root partition, however the ubuntu-minimal image does not include cloud-init and thus will not automatically grow the root partition.
+At present, the standard Ubuntu cloud image includes cloud-init which will grow the root partition, however the ubuntu-minimal image does not include cloud-init and thus will not automatically grow the root partition.